 I stared at the crime scene far too long, Charles had to remind me about the boss and his bodyguard awaiting our arrival in the lounge.
 They must have known already. „Perhaps we shall proceed and check on losses later?“

-I gave him something close to smile and shifted gears in my head.
-I pushed the lever of the gun, top break open, spent casings ejected automatically and fell to the floor.
+I gave him something close to a smile and shifted gears in my head.
+I pushed the lever of the gun, top broke open, spent casings ejected automatically and fell to the floor.
 I reloaded the drum and was ready for more action.

 „Lead on, brother.“ As we left the bloody mess behind I heard an unmistakable double click sound from the dark corridor ahead of us, followed by a deafening roar and blinding flashes, firing from the muzzle and through the slits in the compensator.
 It looked like a fiery flower.
 They had the damnedest Chicago Typewriter on their side of things.

 My six-chamber Webley was a toy in comparison.
 We yet again let the enemy surprise us just a bit unprepared.

 Charles staggered backward.
 His body twitched uncontrollably under the bullet’s impact.
 Gasping for air he fell and rolled aside.
 Laying still.

 I bought a few hits too.
 Going right through my midsection, scratching the sternum and ripping out of my back.
 I leaned toward the wall unintentionally.
 Unsteady aim at the guy’s chest and bang the gun went, delivering a terminal message.
 Following silence was almost as deafening as the shooting itself.